uclanlp/awesome-fairness-papers/README.md

 1. [Quantifying Social Biases in NLP: A Generalization and Empirical Comparison of Extrinsic Fairness Metrics](https://arxiv.org/abs/2106.14574), Czarnowska, Paula and Vyas, Yogarshi and Shah Kashif, 2021
 1. [Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective](https://arxiv.org/abs/2012.12305), Kiritchenko, Svetlana and Nejadgholi, Isar and Fraser, Kathleen C, 2020
 1. [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜](https://dl.acm.org/doi/10.1145/3442188.3445922), Bender, Emily M., Timnit Gebru, Angelina McMillan-Major, and Shmargaret Shmitchell.
 2021.
+2. [An Empirical Survey of the Effectiveness of Debiasing Techniques for Pre-trained Language Models ](https://arxiv.org/abs/2110.08527).
+Nicholas Meade, Elinor Poole-Dayan, Siva Reddy.
+ACL 2022
+12. [Square One Bias in NLP: Towards a Multi-Dimensional Exploration of the Research Manifold](https://aclanthology.org/2022.findings-acl.184/).
+Sebastian Ruder, Ivan Vulić, Anders Søgaard.
+ACL 2022 Findings.

 #### Social Impact of Biases
 1. [The Social Impact of Natural Language Processing](https://www.aclweb.org/anthology/P16-2096), Hovy, Dirk and Spruit, Shannon L., 2016